ben-domingue/irw/README.md

 # IRW
+The Item Response Warehouse (IRW) is an open-source, large-scale repository designed to advance psychometric research by standardizing and aggregating a vast collection of item response datasets.
+Its ultimate goal is to enrich psychometric research with more data and to support broader, more comprehensive analyses.

+## IRW Menu

+## Getting Started

 ## IRW Commandments
 Below are critical instructions for formatting data for the IRW.
 More information about the IRW data standard is available in the preprint and by contacting the IRW maintainers.